irajsb/UE4-Nakama-matchmaking-backend-interface/README.md

 # UE4-Nakama-matchmaking-backend-interface
 This minimalistic go plugin example for nakama shows how you can handle matchmaking with nakama and unreal engine default net code .
 #How to use
-0-install this plugin for sending jsons https://github.com/Stefander/JSONQuery.
+-install this plugin for sending jsons https://github.com/Stefander/JSONQuery.
-1-install nakama  https://github.com/heroiclabs/nakama-unreal authenticate and make a rtclient .
+-install nakama  https://github.com/heroiclabs/nakama-unreal authenticate and make a rtclient .
-2-Create a minimal go plugin https://github.com/heroiclabs/nakama/tree/master/sample_go_module.
+-Create a minimal go plugin https://github.com/heroiclabs/nakama/tree/master/sample_go_module.
-3-paste  this go code into your plugin code.
+-paste  this go code into your plugin code.
-4-implement this blueprints inside your game (this should be called only by dedicated servers . better be placed in GameMode) https://blueprintue.com/blueprint/epzpnat1/ .
+-implement this blueprints inside your game (this should be called only by dedicated servers . better be placed in GameMode) https://blueprintue.com/blueprint/epzpnat1/ .